 Arizona Christian University wants undergraduate students to have a positive experience in which their grievances can be expressed openly and honestly.
-The university is committed to promptly addressing student grievances, both academic (Academic Dean) and non-academic (Dean of Students).
+The university is committed to promptly addressing student grievances, both academic (Vice President of Academic Affairs) and non-academic (Dean of Students).
 Student grievance is taken seriously and will be responded to by the university in a timely manner.
 Prior to reporting a complaint or grievance, the university encourages individuals to attempt to resolve the issue on their own first.
 If the issue cannot be resolved, the university encourages individuals to submit a formal complaint.

-To register a grievance, the student should write a formal letter detailing the issue and address the grievance to the Dean of Students and/or Academic Dean.
+To register a grievance, the student should write a formal letter detailing the issue and address the grievance to the Dean of Students and/or Vice President of Academic Affairs.
 The grievance may be difficult to resolve without enough detail to allow the university to understand and respond to the grievance adequately.
 A grievance may be signed or anonymous.
 However, if a grievance is submitted anonymously, it will not be possible to contact or work directly with the student.
 Therefore, students are encouraged to provide their names.

-The grievance will be reviewed by the Dean of Students and/or Academic Dean, who will acknowledge receipt of the grievance and establish a file for the grievance within ten (10) business days.
+The grievance will be reviewed by the Dean of Students and/or Vice President of Academic Affairs, who will acknowledge receipt of the grievance and establish a file for the grievance within ten (10) business days.
 The file will be kept separate from student academic records.
-The Dean of Students and/or Academic Dean (or designee/s) may schedule a meeting with the student to discuss the grievance.
-The Dean of Students and/or Academic Dean (or designee/s) will help the student in resolving the grievance.
-If unable to address the grievance immediately because of policy or procedural requirements, the Dean of Students and/or Academic Dean (or designee/s) will assist the student in directing the grievance to the appropriate university official or office better able to address the matter.
-Records of grievances and their resolutions are maintained by the Dean of Students and/or Academic Dean.
+The Dean of Students and/or Vice President of Academic Affairs (or designee/s) may schedule a meeting with the student to discuss the grievance.
+The Dean of Students and/or Vice President of Academic Affairs (or designee/s) will help the student in resolving the grievance.
+If unable to address the grievance immediately because of policy or procedural requirements, the Dean of Students and/or Vice President of Academic Affairs (or designee/s) will assist the student in directing the grievance to the appropriate university official or office better able to address the matter.
+Records of grievances and their resolutions are maintained by the Dean of Students and/or Vice President of Academic Affairs.